TWRogers/twrogers.github.io/_posts/2019-08-07-making-a-jekyll-blog-on-github-pages-part-1.md

 I decided to base my blog on [Bootstrap](https://getbootstrap.com/).

 ### Bootstrap
 Bootstrap is an **open-source CSS framework**, originally developed by Twitter.
-It is excellent for creating *responsive* websites that look and feel great across a range of devices.
-These folks know what they are doing.
+It is excellent for creating *responsive* websites that look and feel _grrreat_ across a range of devices.
+These folks know what they are doing!

 I chose the [Cover template](https://getbootstrap.com/docs/4.0/examples/cover/#) as my starting point for this blog.
 I like that it is **clean and simple**.